eoincampbell/Qluent/README.md

 Qluent provides a simple message consumer which you can provide with a queue and configure to handle your messages.
-This allows you to focus on the message processing without worrying about the dispatcher polling logic.
+This allows you to focus on the message processing without worrying about the dispatcher/polling logic.

 ---

 ### Creating a Consumer

-To create a consumer, you first build a Queue, and then build a consumer using that Queue.
+To create a consumer, you first build a queue, and then build a consumer using that queue.

 ```csharp
 //Create Queue